 Philipp and Lorraine have two children, Isabel and Alexander and two cats, Lucy and Gabi, as well as Orbit, a Shetland Sheepdog.
-In his spare time Philipp loves to travel, read, write, blog, cook, brew beer, cycle and hike, among other things!
+In his spare time Philipp loves to travel, read, write, ski, cycle and hike, among other things!

 Dr. Andrea Robertson grew up in Winnipeg and did her undergraduate studies at the University of Winnipeg.
 She worked at Birchwood the summer of 1999, before her final year of veterinary school, as a veterinary preceptor.
 She returned to Birchwood upon graduation from the Western College of Veterinary Medicine in May 2000.
 Her interests include soft tissue surgery, neurology and ophthalmology.
 She is currently completing her training to become certified in animal physiotherapy and rehabilitation.

 Away from work, Andrea spends time with her husband, three young sons, two Labrador retrievers, and three Siamese cats.
 She enjoys spending time at the cottage, hiking, cooking and soccer.